 Physiotherapy: Seeking guidance from a physiotherapist can provide tailored exercises to alleviate sciatica symptoms.

-Heat and cold therapy: Applying heat or cold packs to the affected area can help reduce inflammation and ease pain.
+Grab a hot water bottle: Applying heat to the affected area can help reduce inflammation and ease pain.

-Massage: Consider gentle massages to relax tense muscles, but ensure they are performed by a trained professional.
+Get a massage: Consider gentle massages to relax tense muscles, but ensure a trained professional performs them.

 Symptoms of sciatica pain in pregnancy